Schulich-Ignite/website/content/language/javascript/advanced.md

 ---
 title: Advanced
 description: |
   If you haven't covered the basics of javascript I would recommend looking at [our basic syntax overview](/language/javascript/syntax).
-This section will cover more advanced methods that will help you once you have the ability to broadly use javascript
+This section will cover more advanced methods that will help you once you have the ability to broadly use javascript more effectively!
 ---

 ## Async/Await and Promises